HighlandersFRC/2023-Training/BenStuff/LimelightPractice2023-Imported1/README.md

 17: Scroll to the bottom and click "save".
 This should be the final setup step, if everthing worked.

-18: To check that it worked, go to ":5800/#/dashboard".
+18: To check that it worked, go to "(LimeLight IP):5800/#/dashboard".
 This should come up with a video feed of you limelight.

                      If you had any trouble with any of this, try following the setup instructions from these sites [https://docs.limelightvision.io/en/latest/getting_started.html#imaging] - basic setup and downloads, don't use the image on the download site, use the image from the photovison site (below)